pulkin/micropython/ports/gprs_a9/README.md

 * The module halts on fatal errors; create an empty file `.reboot_on_fatal` if a reboot is desired
 * The size of micropython heap is roughly 512 Kb.
 400k can be realistically allocated right after hard reset.
+* SSL is currently unstable and needs further debugging.